 Yet again, not all batteries have this letter in their battery reference code.
 But when it’s there, it tells you the polarity location.
 L = Left, R = Right.

-A battery typically leaves the factory either in the form of “factory activated” or “bottle supplied.”
+A battery typically leaves the factory either as “factory activated” or “bottle supplied.”

 FA: Factory Activated